gunity/GUA/README.md

 {
     public SomeSystem(bool enabled) : base(enabled)
     {
-        // is performed when system initialization
+        // will be executed once when the system is initialized }
-    }

     protected override void Start()
     {
-        // is performed once when the system is switched on }
+        // will be executed once on the next frame after the first enabling of the system }

     public override void Run()